ethz-asl/map_api/README.md

 UNIQUE_ID_DEFINE_ID_HASH(IdType2);
 ```

-While you can techincally just use the `map-api-common` base Id
+While you can techincally just use `map_api_common::Id` from the `map-api-common`
-class, `map_api_common::Id`, we strongly recommend using
+package, we strongly recommend using
 strongly typed ids as provided by the above macros, as this will make it harder
 to make silly errors like passing the wrong id type to functions.